schonkopf/oblp/src/content/pages/home.md

 description: "The Ocean Biodiversity Listening Project uses underwater sound to study marine biodiversity, ecosystem dynamics, and environmental change across space and time."

 eyebrow: "Ocean Biodiversity Listening Project"
-heroTitle: "Listening to the ocean's voice."
+heroTitle: "Listening to the ocean's voice"
 heroText: "OBLP uses underwater sound to explore marine biodiversity and ecosystem change—from coral reefs to the deep sea, and from daily biological rhythms to long-term environmental change."

 primaryCta: